filipezef/Website/README.md

   <li>Bootstrap 5.1 (Popper and Webpacker also required)</li>
   <li>PostgreSQL (app is Heroku hosted, required for productino environment)</li>
 </ul>

+App based on Rails 6 and ruby 2.7.4.1.

 Hosted by heroku -> https://zeferino.herokuapp.com/